 Franks Haus currently has upwards of 100,000 properties on its database.
-The business is undergoing late stage open beta testing and software platform updates.
-The Company had plans to complete these and launch the platform by April 2020.
-However, these plans were derailed by the onset of the COVID-19 pandemic and the ongoing travel restrictions that have been put in place as a result.
-The Company intends on waiting on these travel restrictions being lifted before reassessing when the Franks Haus platform should be launched.
+The business had previously commenced late stage open beta testing and software platform updates, however this was halted due to the onset of COVID-19 and associated travel restrictions.
+The Company has not completed its open beta testing and has not launched the platform as originally intended.
+The Company intends on waiting on these travel restrictions being lifted before completing its beta testing of the platform and reassessing when the Franks Haus platform should be launched.